sodadata/docs/soda-sql/documentation/tests.md

 #### Example tests using default metrics

 Reference the table below which corresponds to the following example scan YAML file.
+Both the `id` and `feepct` columns are of data type TEXT, enabling the user to define a `valid_format` for the contents of the columns.
+See [Valid format]({% link soda-sql/documentation/sql_metrics.md %}#valid-format) for details.

 ```yaml
 table_name: demodata